The International Day of Prayer

 Join the Mission!

 As you and your church stand with these believers in prayer, you strengthen the Body of Christ, empowering the light of North Korean Christians to shine brightly in the darkness.
-And right now, the light is more important than ever.

 Open Doors Founder Brother Andrew (God’s Smuggler) reminds us of the power of prayer: